 - Prepaid Cards Streamline The Expense Reporting Process: You can cut back on the more labor-intensive parts of the expense reporting process like employee reimbursement and tracking expenditures.

 - Prepaid Cards Have Limits: Sometimes when an employee is on the road, they may spend more than you have allocated in your budget for their trip.
 The limits on prepaid cards clearly inform your employees of the allocated funds, help them manage their budget, and ensure they don’t go over the expected costs.

 - Prepaid Cards Are Easier To Implement: Corporate credit cards require a lot of paperwork and approval from credit companies.
 Prepaid cards can be distributed to anyone, even one-time travelers, so you don’t have to deal with all this extra paperwork.

 Cons of Prepaid Cards

 On the other hand, there are also some cons to issuing prepaid cards for employee expenses:

-- Prepaid Cards Have A Lot Of Fees: From activation costs to monthly fees to ATM and back withdrawal transaction penalties, all of these fees can add up to extra expense for your company.
+- Prepaid Cards Have A Lot Of Fees: From activation costs to monthly fees to ATM and bank withdrawal transaction penalties, all of these fees can add up to extra expenses for your company.

 - Prepaid Card Limits May Adversely Affect Employees: Sometimes when employees are traveling, unplanned costs can come up.
 They may need to extend their trip or find that a city is more expensive than expected and they may run out of money.
 This then adds extra accounting work to process employee expenses and could potentially leave your employee stuck while on the road.